certik/math_notes/05-lie-groups-examples.md

 bibliography:
   - references.bib
 ---
-# Lie Groups III Examples
+# Lie Groups III Examples Top Down

 In each case we have two equivalent approaches:

-1. We can start from the definition of the Lie group itself, for example the orghogonal Lie group O(n) is defined as all transformations that leave the Euclidean metric invariant.
+1. *Top Down*: We can start from the definition of the Lie group itself, for example the orghogonal Lie group O(n) is defined as all transformations that leave the Euclidean metric invariant.
 Then we derive the Lie algebra and the commutation relations.
-2. Or we start from the Lie algebra, defined using the commutation relations, and we derive the Lie group from it.
+2. *Bottom Up*: Or we start from the Lie algebra, defined using the commutation relations, and we derive the Lie group from it.

 The first approach is in some ways simpler, but it requires to assume what metric we are preserving.
 The second approach is more work to derive